isaacgr/jaysonic/README.md

 Clients can subscribe to notifications from the server.

 **Note: Subscriptions are not supported by the HTTP server/client**\
-**Notifications no longer return an error as the first parameter in the callback as of v2.0.0**

 ```js
 client.subscribe("notification", (message) => {